ksughosh/CompositionAdapter/README.md

 # CompositionAdapter
-A composition Recycler-View adapter kotlin implementation inspired from the post [a link ](http://hannesdorfmann.com/android/adapter-delegates)
+A composition Recycler-View adapter kotlin implementation inspired from the post [here](http://hannesdorfmann.com/android/adapter-delegates)

 The library reduces the boiler plate required to write a `recyclerview` adapter with multiple `viewTypes`.